Renter Beware: 7 Common Problems to Look Out for When Moving Into a New Apartment

 Parking rules that prohibit nighttime or weekend parking

-Parking far from entrance requiring long walks
+Parking far from the entrance requires long walks

 Physically examine the parking space.
 Try parking your vehicle in the allotted spot before signing.
 Understand all timings and constraints applicable.